Barney Dreyfuss: World Series

-However a bidding war was taking place between the National League and the upstart American League.
-Dreyfuss was victorious in attempt to keep the new league out of Pittsburgh.
+However, a bidding war was taking place between the National League and the upstart American League.
+Dreyfuss was victorious in an attempt to keep the new league out of Pittsburgh.
 However, he knew that the bidding war needed to end for the leagues to be prosperous.
 In 1903, Dreyfuss brokered the peace treaty that recognized two major leagues.
 It also instituted a single set of rules, established agreements with the minor leagues, set up cooperative scheduling, and recognized each league's rights to its own players.
 To cash in on the peace between the leagues, an agreement with terms was created by Dreyfuss and Boston Americans' (today's Boston Red Sox) owner Henry Killilea to create the modern World Series.
 Although his Pirates would lose to the Boston Americans 5 games to 3, the games proved to be a success.
 Dreyfuss further cemented his reputation by adding his own share of the gate receipts to the players' winnings.